Written by David Renwick

 Not sure which options are best?
 Check out what your competitors are doing or do some research of your own.

 Want to push more customers through to a purchase?
 Remove barriers in your checkout process - remove unnecessary fields from the main form and navigation.
 It’s always a good idea to run some user testing too – have family and friends go through the process of buying a product (and watch them) so you can see where they get stuck.

 Just remember that you are not your user – what may seem intuitive to you could actually be costing you sales!

 “There is a direct relationship between page load speed and revenue”.
 That’s according to the CIO of Guidance, Jon Provisor.
 This means speed and security.
 Make sure your website is reliable heading into peak season, despite how much traffic comes through.
 Downtime means lost revenue.

-Sticking with reliable providers for your website hosting, eCommerce platform and shipping is the best way to avoid any hiccups.
+Sticking with reliable providers for your website hosting, eCommerce platform, eCommerce frontend and shipping is the best way to avoid any hiccups.